threadi/nested-ordered-lists-block-editor/readme.txt

 * Added check for WCS on build of each release
 * Compatibility set for WordPress 6.5.3
 * Compatibility with WordPress Coding Standards 3.1
 * Updated dependencies

+= 1.1.3 =
+* Do not load admin-only styles and scripts in frontend
+* Compatibility set for WordPress 6.6
+* Updated dependencies